sheriffMelamine/sheriffmelamine.github.io/content/recent/_index.md

 ---
 ## Publications
-1. H. D. Touki, A. I. Ferdous, M. N. Hossan, *et al.*, **“Thermal Management on Forced Convective Micropolar Fluid Flow in a Cavity using P, PI, PID controllers.”** in International Conference on Applications of Fluid Dynamics, 2024. `To Be Presented`
+1. H. D. Touki, A. I. Ferdous, M. N. Hossan, *et al.*, **“Thermal Management on Forced Convective Micropolar Fluid Flow in a Cavity using P, PI, PID controllers.”** in International Conference on Applications of Fluid Dynamics, 2024. `Presented On December`
-1. R. H. Chowdhury, A. I. Ferdous, A. Hossain, and K. A. Rahman, **“Enhancing Trajectory Tracking of Quadrotor Using Feedback Linearization with MPC-LPV and LQI-LPV under Variable Disturbances.”** in IEEE International Conference on Robotics, Automation, Artificial-Intelligence and Internet of-Things, 2024. `To Be Published Soon`
+1. R. H. Chowdhury, A. I. Ferdous, A. Hossain, and K. A. Rahman, **“Enhancing Trajectory Tracking of Quadrotor Using Feedback Linearization with MPC-LPV and LQI-LPV under Variable Disturbances.”** in IEEE International Conference on Robotics, Automation, Artificial-Intelligence and Internet of-Things, 2024. `To Be Published Yet`
 ---
 ## Past Projects
 **Undergraduate Thesis**